 - Double-Check Your Work: Always double-check your work, especially when converting between binary, octal, and hexadecimal.
 A small error in the binary representation can lead to a significant difference in the final hexadecimal result.

 - Use Online Converters: Online converters can be a valuable tool for verifying your answers and understanding the conversion process.
-However, avoid relying solely on these tools; make sure you understand the underlying principles.
+Still, avoid relying solely on these tools; make sure you understand the underlying principles.

 - Break Down Complex Numbers: For complex octal numbers, break them down into smaller parts and convert each part separately.
 This can make the conversion process more manageable and less prone to errors.